[HCMC Metro Map (download full resolution image here.]

 [Sukhumvit Road in Bangkok is a canyon of apartment towers following the Skytrain.]

 One of the problems the city has faced has been the lack of autonomy over its finances.
 With the most recent funding shortage the city had dip into its own funds while waiting for funds to be released.

 In what could be good news for the city more power has been handed to Ho Chi Minh City to make investment decisions for at least five years.

-The first line is proceeding slowly, though when compared with other new lines around the world it’s going ok.
-For example the first metro line in Shanghai began construction in 1986, and the first 4.4 km segment began operations seven years later in 1993.
-From that humble beginning the Shanghai Metro system is currently the world’s largest transit system by route length.
+The first line is proceeding slowly, though when compared with other new lines in Asia it’s going ok.
+For example, the first metro line in Shanghai began construction in 1986, and the first 4.4 km segment began operations seven years later in 1993.
+From that humble beginning, the Shanghai Metro system is currently the world’s largest transit system by route length.